 Prerequisite: OST 1100.
+Classification: Dual.

 This course is a continuation of OST1100 Introduction to Word that focuses on more advanced business communication.
 Students will utilize the Word program to create a variety of professional documents, including multi-page letters and memos, reports, templates, international correspondence, fliers, newsletters, Web pages and other business-related documents.
 This course is required for office administration and paralegal studies majors.
+At the conclusion of this course, students will be taking the national certification Microsoft Office Specialist (MOS) Word Expert Exam.